pbsinclair42/SpotifyCleanup/README.md

 # Spotify Cleanup

 ## What is it?
-Spotify Cleanup allows you to easily fix your Spotify playlists, including de-duping songs, replacing dead tracks, and more!
+Spotify Cleanup allows you to easily fix your Spotify playlists by de-duping songs and replacing dead tracks.

 ## To run: